jatin-dhankhar/Iot_energy_meter_for_home_appliances/README.md

 # iot_application_energy_meter

-A new Flutter application thats works as Smart IOT Energy Meter .
+A new Flutter application that works with a Smart IOT Energy Meter .

 ## Getting Started